 I recently went to see Black Panther with some friends, and if you haven’t gone yet, you need to reevaluate your priorities because it’s fantastic. *ahem* Anyway… as we were leaving the theater, one friend noted that during the very emotional scenes between T’Challa and his father T’Chaka on the Ancestral Plane, they noticed that T’Chaka had an old (but still very obvious) facial injury.** Since the characters were interacting in a spiritual realm, my friend wondered why this injury was still present since spirits don’t have physical bodies and therefore wouldn’t have those imperfections.
-Almost immediately, I commented that a person probably couldn’t spend years as King of Wakanda and the Black Panther without suffering some kind of accumulated spiritual damage, which then manifested in the Ancestral Plane.
-My friends just kind of stared at me and said that I had the strongest headcanon of anyone they’d met.
+Almost immediately, I commented that a person probably couldn’t spend years as King of Wakanda and as the Black Panther without suffering some kind of accumulated spiritual damage, which then manifested on the Ancestral Plane.
+My friends just kind of stared at me and said that I had “the strongest headcanon of anyone they’d met.”

 You see, while that explanation for T’Chaka’s appearance in the Ancestral Plane seemed perfectly reasonable to me, there was nothing in the movie itself to suggest that was the case.
-My internal headcanon and pulled from all my fictional sources and compiled them into an explanation.
+My internal headcanon had pulled from all my fictional sources and compiled them into an explanation.
 Actually, I’d come up with two possible explanations on the spot, one being the accumulated damage from a life of service and suffering.
 The other was that it was simply T’Challa’s perception of the spirit, giving it a familiar face.
 Kind of like how Anakin Skywalker’s Force-ghost appeared at the end of Return of the Jedi as a forty-something man rather than as his twenty-year-old self, who would have been completely unfamiliar to Luke.
 (No, I do not accept the insertion of Hayden Christensen into the remastered editions of Star Wars.
 There’s some headcanon for you!)
 Both of these plausible explanations occurred to me within seconds of my friend’s question, and I hadn’t even noticed until they pointed it out.